Best Xbox Series X hard drive and SSDs in 2023

 It’s a lovely looking drive, too.
 While a bit on the bulkier side compared to other entries in our list, you’re also getting slick RGB lighting much like the WD Black P40.
 If you don’t mind its relatively large physical size, you’ll be hard pressed to find a hard drive that’s better value than this for your Xbox games.

-The best Xbox Series X hard drive 2023 - FAQs
+The best Xbox Series X hard drives - FAQs

-Does it matter what hard drive you buy for Xbox?
+Does it matter what drive you buy for Xbox?

 Is an SSD or HDD better for Xbox?

-SSDs are typically much faster than HDDs, but that can mean they’ll typically be more expensive.
+SSDs are typically much faster than HDDs, but that means they are often more expensive.
 SSDs typically also have smaller storage capacities overall, unless you choose to pay a princely sum for a larger capacity model.
-HDDs are much more space friendly, with some models offering up to 5TB or 8TB worth of space.
-They’re often cheaper, too, but perform slower on average than SSDs.
+HDDs are much more space friendly, with some models offering up to 5TB or 8TB.